thin-edge/thin-edge.io_examples/StreamingAnalytics/LimitedBandwidth/README.md

 cloud service you should see the measurement(s) appear there.
 Otherwise, run `cat <path to correlator log>` to print out the contents of the correlator log file.
-The actual path to the correlator log file is determined by the project's configuration and any `--logfile` argument passed to the correlator in the [apama service script](../src/service/apama).
+The actual path to the correlator log file is determined by the project's configuration or the `--logfile` argument passed to the correlator in the [apama service script](../src/service/apama).
 In the correlator's output you should see log messages indicating that the combined measurement has been sent to `tedge/measurements`.
+> _Caution:_ The correlator will fail to start if you specify the name of the
-> Note: The `--logfile` argument overrides any setting in the project's configuration files.
+> logfile in both the project configuration and the `--logfile` argument to
+> the correlator.